openhive-network/hive/doc/building.md

 and newer, you will be prompted to install developer tools when running a developer command in the terminal.

-Accept the Xcode license if you have not already:
+Accept the Xcode license, if you have not already:

     sudo xcodebuild -license accept